mimiframework/Mimi.jl/docs/src/howto/howto_3.md

 Mimi includes a host of routines which support running Monte Carlo simulations and various sensitivity analysis methods on Mimi models.
 Tutorial 5: Monte Carlo Simulations and Sensitivity Analysis Support is a good starting point for learning about these methods.
 This how-to guide includes more detail and optionality, covering more advanced options such as non-stochastic scenarios and running multiple models, which are not yet included in the tutorial.

 ## Overview

 Running Monte Carlo simulations, and proximal sensitivity analysis, in Mimi can be broken down into three primary user-facing elements:

 1. The `@defsim` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, and override the default (random) sampling method.

-2. The `run` function, which runs a simulation instance, setting the model(s) on which a simulation definition can be run with `set_models!`, generates all trial data with `generate_trials!`, and has several with optional parameters and optional callback functions to customize simulation behavior.
+2. The `run` function, which runs a simulation instance, setting the model(s) on which a simulation definition can be run within that`, generates all trial data with `generate_trials!`, and has several with optional parameters and optional callback functions to customize simulation behavior.

 3. The `analyze` function, which takes a simulation instance, analyzes the results and returns results specific to the type of simulation passed in.